 What is an Extreme Close-Up Shot?
 Definition & Examples from Film

-An extreme close-up (ECU) is a framing technique that focuses on a tiny subject detail, isolating a specific feature, such as an eye, a hand, or part of an object.
-ECUs magnify the subject to the point where the surrounding context is minimal or absent, drawing our attention to the intricacies of that particular detail.… Continue reading What is an Extreme Close-Up Shot?
+extreme close-up (ECU) Definition & Meaning An extreme close-up (ECU) is a framing technique that focuses on a tiny subject detail, isolating a specific feature, such as an eye, a hand, or part of an object.
+ECUs magnify the subject to the point where the surrounding context is minimal or absent, drawing our attention to… Continue reading What is an Extreme Close-Up Shot?
 Definition & Examples from Film

 What is a Rack Focus Shot?
 Definition & Examples from Film

-Rack focus is a focus pull technique that shifts focus between subjects during a continuous shot.
+Rack focus Definition & Meaning Rack focus is a focus pull technique that shifts focus between subjects during a continuous shot.
 Rack focus shots are used to smoothly or subtly direct attention toward key narrative elements, moving seamlessly between different points in the frame.
-Read more about the difference between the terms rack focus and focus pull.
-Reasons to use… Continue reading What is a Rack Focus Shot?
+Read more about the difference between the terms rack focus and… Continue reading What is a Rack Focus Shot?
 Definition & Examples from Film

-No decision is more critical to what is being communicated on screen in film than the shot!
-A “shot” is the placement and angle of the camera relative to what is being shown in the frame.
+Camera shot Definition & Meaning A “shot” is the placement and angle of the camera relative to what is being shown in the frame.
 It is the most fundamental part of visual storytelling.
-A shot captures a specific subject or scene and is… Continue reading Guide to Camera Shots and Camera Angles
+A shot captures a specific subject or scene and is defined by the distance from a subject, the angle from a subject,… Continue reading Guide to Camera Shots, Camera Angles & Camera Moves